kalabox/kalabox-app-pantheon/docs/users/services.md

 ### Environment

-We also set a number of common [Pantheon environmental variables](https://pantheon.io/docs/read-environment-config/) so that code just for Pantheon also works on Kalabox.
+We also set a number of common [Pantheon environmental variables](https://pantheon.io/docs/read-environment-config/) so that Pantheon-specific code also works on Kalabox.
 You can inspect these variables by running `phpinfo()`.
 They should appear both directly in the `appserver` environment and also in your `$_SERVER` global.

   * `NONCE_SALT`: Needed for Wordpress.
 We set this automatically.
   * `LOGGED_IN_SALT`: Needed for Wordpress.
 We set this automatically.